SathyaBhat/sathyabh.at/content/weekly-notes-44-2023/index.md

 url = "/2023/11/05/weekly-notes-44-2023/"
 title = "Weekly notes 44/2023"
 date = 2023-11-05T12:00:00Z
-summary = "Week 44 summary - a new chair, re:Invent months is here and more!" images = ["/2023/11/05/weekly-notes-44-2023/thumb-the-strand.jpg"]
+summary = "Week 44 summary - a new chair, a walk around the block and more!" images = ["/2023/11/05/weekly-notes-44-2023/thumb-the-strand.jpg"]
 +++

 ![](thumb-the-strand.jpg)

-_Thumbnail image: [The Strand Arcade](https://www.strandarcade.com.au/) is a heritage-listed Victorian-style retail arcade located at 195–197 Pitt Street in the City of Sydney local government area of New South Wales._
+_Thumbnail image: [The Strand Arcade](https://www.strandarcade.com.au/) is a heritage-listed Victorian-style retail arcade located at 195–197 Pitt Street in Sydney, New South Wales._

 ### What's been happening

-- AWS re:Invent Month is here!
-Slightly screaming in panic as [my talk does not have](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=NET327) reserved seating available anymore, only walkups.
+- AWS re:Invent month is here!
+Slightly screaming in panic, anticipation and excitement.
+[My talk does not have](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=NET327) reserved seating available anymore, only walkups.
 I also have my second dry run scheduled for this week.
     - If you'll be there at re:Invent and looking for tips, check out my guide for [Reliability Engineers](https://reinvent.awsevents.com/learn/attendee-guides/reliability-engineering/) for some session recommendations tailored to SREs.
-- I'll be giving a talk at the [next Sydney SaaS on AWS Meetup](https://www.meetup.com/sydney-saas-on-aws/events/296986740/), on "Running containers on AWS".
+- I'll be giving a talk at the [next Sydney SaaS on AWS Meetup](https://www.meetup.com/sydney-saas-on-aws/events/296986740/) this Wednesday on "Running containers on AWS".
 I'll publish the slides as usual on my [tech blog](https://sathyasays.com/talks)
 - It's Blizzcon weekend, and Diablo IV's new expansion - "Vessel of Hatred" - was announced.
 The new expansion will continue the story that was, IMO, awkwardly stopped midway and will focus on Torajan jungles.
 There's a new class that's coming, but the expansion is still about a year away, so should have decent time to find more details over time.
     - On that note, my Diablo IV Seasonal Druid is coming along pretty well - completed the first capstone dungeon at level 43 (sadly, wasn't recording it) and I'm at level 50 now - all set to get into the end game.
 I'm not sure if I will have the time/patience to get to level 100, I might start another character.